-This part of the check looks at important documents such as at the vehicle operator's driver license, medical certificate and waiver and hours of service.
-The professional conducting the evaluation will also inspect the seat belt, exhaust system, turn signals, tail lamps, head lamps, steering wheel, wheels and rims and fuel system.
+Finally, the professional conducting the evaluation will also inspect the vehicle’s seat belt, exhaust system, turn signals, tail lamps, head lamps, steering wheel, wheels and rims and fuel system.

 2) Level II: Walk-Around Driver/Vehicle Inspection